 Grate soap with a hand-held grater or break into pieces and process in a food processor until powdered (if you grate by hand, your soap will be coarser, but that’s okay–the soap can be either finely or coarsely grated; I grated mine by hand using the smaller grating side).

 Put grated soap in a large bowl or small bucket (you can line the bucket with a plastic bag if you like) and add the washing soda, borax, and baking soda, mixing everything together well.
 Store in an airtight container.

-This makes about 7 1/2 cups of powdered detergent (this detergent is low-sudsing, but it still works great).
-For a light load, use 1 1/2 Tablespoons of detergent; for a heavy load or heavily soiled load, use 2 or 2 1/2 Tablespoons of detergent.
+This makes about 6 1/2 cups of powdered detergent (this detergent is low-sudsing, but it still works great).
+For a light load, use 1 to 1 1/2 Tablespoons of detergent; for a heavy load or heavily soiled load, use 2 to 2 1/2 Tablespoons of detergent.
 Depending on what size loads you have, this makes enough for about 60-80 loads.
 I’m estimating that the cost for making this comes to about $4.20 per batch, which is pretty good for that many loads!

 Some of you have asked if this detergent can be used with HE washers, and I don’t know the answer to that–it’s best if you check directly with the manufacturer of your washer.